Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/README.md

  * As a site owner, I would like to provide a clear, simple process through which desired items can be purchased.
  * As a site owner, I want to provide a medium though which users can contact me about issues, suggestions, complaints or comments they have about the products on site.
  * As a site owner, I wish to promote my current product and future product offerings using a blog.
+ * As a site owner, I want to be able to inform users of discounts or provide important store wide updates including potential delivery delays.
+ * As a site owner, I would like to provide an individual profile for each user providing past order history and delivery details for a quicker purchasing process.

 ### User Requirements
  * Users are able to register an account and log in as required.